rasmushansen/sovereign-university-data-test/courses/ln201/en.md

 ![graph](assets/chapitre9/3.JPG)

-In conclusion, routing transactions on the Lightning Network is a complex process that requires consideration of various factors.
+In conclusion, routing transactions on Lightning Network is a complex process that requires consideration of various factors.
 While the total capacity of channels is public, the precise distribution of liquidity is not directly accessible.
 This forces nodes to estimate the most likely successful routes, taking into account criteria such as fees, HTLC expiration time, the number of intermediate nodes, and a randomness factor.
 When multiple routes are possible, nodes seek to minimize fees and maximize the chances of success by choosing channels with sufficient liquidity and a minimum number of hops.
 If a transaction attempt fails due to insufficient liquidity, another route is tried until a successful transaction is made.

 Furthermore, to facilitate route searching, the recipient can provide additional information such as the address, amount, preimage hash, and indications on their channels.
 This can help identify channels with sufficient liquidity and avoid unnecessary transaction attempts.
-Ultimately, the Lightning Network routing system is designed to optimize the speed, security, and efficiency of transactions while preserving user privacy.
+Ultimately, Lightning Network routing system is designed to optimize the speed, security, and efficiency of transactions while preserving user privacy.

-# Tools of the Lightning Network
+# Tools of Lightning Network
 ## Invoice, LNURL, Keysend

 ![invoice, LNURL, Keysend](https://youtu.be/CHnXJuZTarU)